okkur/syna/exampleSite/content/fragments/hero/docs.md

 *type: boolean*
 *default: false*

-If set to `true`, Particles.js would be appended to the page and particles is displayed in the Hero fragment.
+If set to `true`, Particles.js would be added to the page and displayed in the Hero fragment.

 #### header
 *type: asset object*